How Ugandan Asians are keeping their history alive, 50 years after expulsion from their homes

 Five decades after they were forcibly exiled from their homes amid conflict and violence, Ugandan Asians in Leicester – home to the UK’s largest Asian population – are not only reflecting on the effects of the expulsion and coping with the trauma it caused, but also looking ahead to the future of their community.

+By the time Amin took power, matters had soured significantly.
+Neighbouring Kenya and Tanzania had already imposed severe economic and trading restrictions on Asians that had caused many of them to flee.
+Uganda took the more drastic step of ordering them to leave.
 Amin blamed Ugandan Asians for destroying the country’s economy and promoting corruption.
 Upon announcing the expulsion, he claimed he was “giving Uganda back to ethnic Ugandans”.

 The escape was incredibly traumatic for some, forcing them to leave behind the lives they had built.
 Due to my own familial connections to the exodus, I was inspired to learn more about the event for a university project in 2022.
 My objectives were to gather untold tales, explore feelings of disconnect from Uganda, and examine how childhood trauma might affect an adult’s life.